 This browser does not support the video element.

-During the afternoon, the 112 emergency teams received more than a thousand calls, concentrated mainly between 3:30 p.m. and 4:30 p.m., when up to 301 alerts were registered, the majority originating in the southern metropolitan region.
-By municipality, Vilanova i la Geltrú and Vilafranca del Penedès are two of the municipalities that have suffered the most from the effects of the rain.
-Vilanova has received 53 calls and Vilafranca, 35.
-The Vilafranca hospital has suffered flooding in its lower floors: the hospital's laboratories were severely damaged.
-For much of the afternoon, the emergency room was unable to operate normally, and it finally had to close at 7:30 p.m.
-Patients have been distributed to other centers.
-Similar events have also occurred in Igualada, Súria, and Solsona.
+During the afternoon, the 112 emergency teams received more than a thousand calls, concentrated mainly between 3:30 p.m. and 4:30 p.m., with 301 alerts, the majority originating in the southern metropolitan region.
+By municipality, Vilanova i la Geltrú and Vilafranca del Penedès were two of the municipalities that suffered the most from the effects of the rain.
+Vilanova i la Geltrú received 53 calls and Vilafranca, 35.
+The Vilafranca hospital suffered flooding in the lower part of the hospital: the hospital's laboratories were severely damaged.
+For much of the afternoon, the emergency room was unable to operate normally, and it was eventually forced to close and distribute patients to other centers.
+Similar situations also occurred in Igualada, Súria, and Solsona.

 Cargando